 Call encryption for XStealth Lite and XStealth is only available upon user request.
 Consists of call encryption apps that use data connections and third-party servers.
 Not recommended.

-The user can immediately check whether the phone is connected to a GSM interceptor or is affected by SS7 surveillance by running the “Instant interception check" app.
+The user can immediately check whether the Stealth Phone is connected to a GSM Interceptor or is affected by SS7 surveillance by running the “Instant Interception Check” app.

 After the start, the function begins to check the active and passive monitoring, step by step.
-When monitoring with active / semi-active GSM interceptors, the phone checks:
+When monitoring with active and semi-active GSM Interceptors, the Stealth Phone checks:

-The phone is checked when attempts are made to intercept passive GSM interceptors:
+The Stealth Phone is checked when attempts are made to intercept passive GSM Interceptors:

-By forcing the cell tower to be selected again (parameter C2), active and semi-active GSM interceptors force every mobile phone to disconnect from the home network and connect to the fake cell tower.
-This is also called BCCH manipulation and is used by all modern GSM interceptors.
-When this feature starts, the phone will:
+By forcing the cell tower to be selected again (parameter C2), active and semi-active GSM Interceptors force every mobile phone to disconnect from the home network and connect to the fake cell tower.
+This is also called BCCH manipulation and is used by all modern GSM Interceptors.
+When this feature starts, the Stealth Phone will:

 Available on XStealth only.

-The user can check the security of his mobile stealth phone connection in real time.
-Detects interception of calls / SMS in the following ways: IMSI Catcher / GSM Interceptor or SS7 (also known as Network Switch Based Interception).
+The user can check the security of his mobile Stealth Phone connection in real time.
+Detects interception of calls and SMS in the following ways: IMSI Catcher, GSM Interceptor or SS7 (also known as Network Switch Based Interception).